Umar-2026/ContentManangementSystem/README.md

 ## 6.3 Logical / Module View

-The logical view shows the internal parts of WordPress.
+The logical view presents the main internal components of the WordPress architecture and illustrates how these modules interact to process user requests and deliver website content.

 ```mermaid
 flowchart TD